 The overall crime rate in Kingston is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small city, Kingston does not have a public transit system used by locals to get to and from work.
+Kingston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Kingston in 2022 was $23,124, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $92,496 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.